Vut0r/JuegoFeo/README.md

 ---

+Created with Phaser.io and Typescript.
+Checking if we can implement Strudel.
 Honestly, this is the first test of a game I've had in mind for a while.
 It's more of a personal challenge than a serious project, but I really want this to turn out well.

 ToDo: